The creation of the GARDENERS BEEHIVE , a natural Honey Bee nest-box Beehive. As simple as a bird-box to use but for

 I really am.
 But now to make my dream of thousands of new colony's a reality.
 Even Monty Don promotes Urban and Rural beekeeping.
 I have moved from learning and studying bees to learning and studying marketing, selling and business.
-This is an entire new "animal" a bit of a monster!
+This is an entire new "animal" a bit of a monster really!
 All this marketing and sales stuff!
 But it is something I am determined to succeed at for the good of all.
 Thank you for your interest, now please do consider becoming part of our growing

 Gardeners Beehive Family.